Philip-Kiehnle/PVBatteryInverter/Readme.md

    * extra power meter has an offset and can not control the official meter measurement to zero
    * The digital energy meters in Germany already offer an optical interface, which can be set to send the actual power every second  [More details below](#head_electricityMeter)
  * GaN instead of SiC or Si-IGBT offers improved efficiency.
- * No GaN-based inverter out there at the moment 9.12.2023
+ * No GaN-based inverter is out there at the moment 9.12.2023
- * Second-life 6 kWh battery was there
+ * Second-life 6 kWh battery was available
- * GaN full-bridge cells were there
+ * GaN full-bridge cells were available from another project
- * New west PV plant has some shaded areas, which are directly connected to microinverter.
-But 8 PV-modules are unshaded and require a string inverter.
+ * New west oriented PV plant has some shaded areas, which are directly connected to microinverter.
+But 8 PV-modules are unshaded most of the time and require a string inverter.
  * -> Small Hybrid (PV+Battery) Inverter for some PV-modules and microinverter or PV-sting inverter for the other PV-modules looks like the optimal solution

-Let's build an efficient 2kW hybrid inverter, which solves all problems shown above!
+Let's build an efficient 2kW hybrid inverter, which solves all the problems shown above!

 # Components